 “My kids love learning science through hands-on activities.
 Kids learn by touching and doing not by memorizing facts.
 Little Passports breaks down complex ideas into kid-sized pieces, bringing concepts to life.
 It really helps them relate to what they are learning.”

 Little Passports has our highest recommendation.
 For all of the subscriptions, you can subscribe on a monthly basis at a slightly more expensive per package rate or opt for a 6- or 12-month plan.
 There are also some add-on products — like dolls, books and activity games that you can purchase for an additional fee.
 See all of Little Passports products here.

-Buy Little Passports today with a $20 off coupon on any subscription.
-Use the code EXPLORE at checkout.
+Buy Little Passports today and get 20% off on any subscription.
+Use the code APRIL2020 at checkout.